event-driven-io/emmett-starter-postgresql/README.md

 ## Running

-Sample require EventStoreDB, you can start it by running
+Sample require PostgreSQL, you can start it by running

 ```bash
 docker-compose up